RickCastle2018/bequant/README.md

 ## Requirements:

-- REST API (mb, no need to use WebSockets?)
+- [X] REST API
-- If Cryptocompare is not accessible service must return data from database via own API (It's the purpose, or service should act just as gateway if API is accessible?)
+- [X] If Cryptocompare is not accessible service must return data from database via own API (It's the purpose, or service should act just as gateway if API is accessible?)
-- Data in response must be fresh (realtime).
+- [X] Data in response must be fresh (realtime).
 2-3 minutes discrepancy is ok.
 (Again, realtime means being a gateway?
 I'll just do continuous caching)
-- Currency pairs should be configurable.
+- [X] Currency pairs should be configurable.
-- MySQL parameters should be configurable.
+- [X] MySQL parameters should be configurable.
-- Service must store data to MySQL by sheduler (rawjson is ok).
+- [X] Service must store data to MySQL by sheduler (rawjson is ok).
-- Service must work in background.
+- [X] Service must work in background.

 ## Not required, but appreciated:

-- WebSockets (Why?
+- [ ] WebSockets (Why?
 If the service can return 2-3 min old data.
 To discard HTTP overhead?
 It won't be a problem, I think)
-- Clean Architecture (Uncle Bob's?)
+- [X] Clean Architecture (Uncle Bob's?)
-- Scalability (Will do!)
+- [X] ?
+Scalability (Will do!)

 ---